Fight Club currently dominates Gone Girl 90–11

 The Verdict Director's Cut

-This matchup has 10 votes — still early.
+This matchup has 19 votes.
 The picture may shift as more people weigh in.

-Fight Club's twist doesn't just recontextualise the film — it recontextualises the audience.
-You were rooting for Tyler.
-You were Tyler.
-That complicity gives the film an emotional payload Gone Girl never attempts.
+Fight Club implicates its audience in something destructive and makes the complicity feel exhilarating rather than shameful — that tension between attraction and revulsion is the film's engine, and it never resolves.
+That emotional payload is something Gone Girl never attempts.
 Pike's Amy is brilliant but observed from a distance, a puzzle to solve rather than a trap to fall into.
 Fincher's earlier film asks you to participate in something destructive and then shows you what that participation means.
 His later film asks you to watch something destructive and admire the engineering.
 Participation is more dangerous than observation, and a margin this wide says the danger is what Fincher's audience values most.

 The Numbers